L0MAX/mordern_ui_ux_restaurant/README.md

 - From soft and pleasant animations to complex gradients
 - Perfectly placed media queries for satisfactory responsiveness covering almost devices
 - And at the end you'll learn how to deploy your websites to extremely fast servers and give them a custom domain name.

+This system is a prototype of the real system in under construction